-- A7.10 This guidance does not form part of condition C1.3.
-Its purpose is to assist Communications Providers (CPs) to comply with the minimum requirements of condition c1.3 by outlining This part of the guidance outlines Ofcom's likely approach to investigating whether certain conditions or procedures for contract termination comply with condition C1.3 C1.8.
-It is not an exhaustive list of the types of conditions or procedures that Ofcom may consider under condition C1.3 C1.8. - A7.11 We have also included some examples of what we consider to be good practice, identified through our monitoring and enforcement work.
-CPs Providers may choose to adopt these, or similar, practices. - A7.12 The guidance is not binding on Ofcom and while we will take it into account, we will determine compliance with condition C1.3 on the basis of the individual circumstances of any given case.
+A6.11 This guidance does not form part of condition C1.3.
+Its purpose is to assist Communications Providers (CPs) to comply with the minimum requirements of condition c1.3 by outlining This part of the guidance outlines Ofcom's likely approach to investigating whether certain conditions or procedures for contract termination comply with Condition C1.3 C1.8.
+It is not an exhaustive list of the types of conditions or procedures that Ofcom may consider under Condition C1.3 C1.8.

+- A6.12 We have also included some examples of what we consider to be good practice, identified through our monitoring and enforcement work.
+CPS-Providers may choose to adopt these, or similar, practices. - A6.13 The guidance is not binding on Ofcom and while we will take it into account, we will determine compliance with condition C1.3 on the basis of the individual circumstances of any given case.
 However, where we decide to depart from the guidance, we expect to give reasons for doing so.
-Words and expressions used in condition C1.3 shall have the same meaning when used in this guidance. - A7.13 Customers should be able to exercise choice and take advantage of competition in communications markets by being able to switch provider easily.
-Unnecessary difficulties can give rise to consumers suffering harm, making switching difficult or preventing it entirely in some cases.
+Words and expressions used in condition C1.3 shall have the same meaning when used in this guidance. - A6.14 Customers should be able to exercise choice and take advantage of competition in communications markets by being able to switch provider easily.
+Unnecessary difficulties can give rise to consumers suffering harm, making switching difficult or preventing it entirely in some cases. - A6.15 To ensure that customers are able to change providers without being hindered by legal, technical or practical obstacles, Condition C1.8, says:

-- A7.14 To ensure that customers are able to change providers without being hindered by legal, technical or practical obstacles, condition C1.8, says: - "Without prejudice to any Commitment Period, Regulated Providers shall ensure that conditions or procedures for contract termination do not act as disincentives for Relevant Customers against changing their Communications Provider".2 - A7.15 For the purposes of condition C1.8, "Relevant Customers" are residential customers, microenterprise and small enterprise customers and not for profit organisations.
+"Without prejudice to any Commitment Period, Regulated Providers shall ensure that - conditions or procedures for contract termination do not act as disincentives for Relevant Customers against changing their Communications Provider". - A6.16 For the purposes of Condition C1.8, "Relevant Customers" are Consumers (i.e. residential customers), Microenterprise or Small Enterprise Customers and Not-For-Profit Customers.

 We refer to these as "customers" for this part of the guidance dealing with conditions and procedures for contract termination.
-"Regulated Providers" are providers of public electronic communications services. - A7.16 The rules in condition C1.8 also apply to bundles with at least an internet access service or number-based interpersonal communications service.
-3,4
+"Regulated Providers" are providers of Public Electronic Communications Services. - A6.17 The rules in Condition C1.8 also apply to Bundles.3